WWE: Smackdown (03.24.16)

 The lights go out and the Wyatt family music starts playing.
 Bray Wyatt, Braun Strowman, and Erick Rowan appear at ringside.
 When they surround Brock Lesnar, Dean Ambrose’s music plays.
 Ambrose attacks Bray with a kendo stick while Lesnar is taking Rowan and Strowman to Suplex City.
 Once he’s done, Ambrose jumps in the ring and starts whipping Brock with the stick.
 Lesnar drills him with a clothesline, hits Ambrose with the kendo stick, and then breaks it over his knee.
 F-5 to Ambrose!
 Lesnar and Heyman giggle about what just went down in the aisle as we close the show.

 Heck of a fun show tonight.
 Until next time, so long for now.

-Posted on March 24, 2016, in WWE and tagged AJ Styles, Alexander Rusev, Ascension, Becky Lynch, Big E Langston, Braun Strowman, Bray Wyatt, Brock Lesnar, Bubba Ray Dudley, Charlotte, D-Von Dudley, Dean Ambrose, Dolph Ziggler, Dudley Boyz, Erick Rowan, Goldust, Kalisto, Kevin Owens, Kofi Kingston, League of Nations, New Day, Paul Heyman, R-Truth, Ric Flair, Roman Reigns, Ryback, Sami Zayn, Sasha Banks, Sheamus, Sin Cara, Smackdown, Stardust, The Miz, The Usos, Tyler Breeze, Wade Barrett, Wyatt Family, Xavier Woods, Zack Ryder.
+Posted on March 24, 2016, in WWE and tagged AJ Styles, Ascension, Becky Lynch, Big E, Braun Strowman, Bray Wyatt, Brock Lesnar, Bubba Ray Dudley, Charlotte, D-Von Dudley, Dean Ambrose, Dolph Ziggler, Dudley Boyz, Erick Rowan, Goldust, Kalisto, Kevin Owens, Kofi Kingston, League of Nations, New Day, Paul Heyman, R-Truth, Ric Flair, Roman Reigns, Rusev, Ryback, Sami Zayn, Sasha Banks, Sheamus, Sin Cara, Smackdown, Stardust, The Miz, The Usos, Tyler Breeze, Wade Barrett, Wyatt Family, Xavier Woods, Zack Ryder.
 Bookmark the permalink.
 Leave a comment.